ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 - Displays the current CO₂ level so you can quickly check if the current conditions are safe or not.
 - Records CO₂ levels over time.
 Good for repeated events like school or office when it is impossible to check while there.
 - Accurate within ~60 ppm under typical conditions.
-- Costs $60 to $110 - less than half the cost of commercial sensors
+- Costs $60 to $110 - less than half the cost of commercial sensors.

 ## Introduction: Why measure CO₂?